Swiss passport: Names with diacritics

 Names containing diacritics (ä, ö, ü, à, ç, é, è, etc.; the letter ß is not normally used in Swiss German) are spelled with diacritics outside the machine-readable zone, but in the machine-readable zone, German umlauts (ä/ö/ü) are transcribed as ae/oe/ue (e.g. Müller becomes MUELLER) while other letters simply omit the diacritics (e.g. Jérôme becomes JEROME and François becomes FRANCOIS) according to ICAO conventions.

 The transcription above is generally used for airplane tickets etc., but sometimes simple vowels are used (e.g. MULLER instead of MÜLLER or MUELLER).
 The three possible spelling variants of the same name (e.g. Müller / Mueller / Muller) on different documents can lead to confusion, and the use of two different spellings within the same document (as in the passport) may give people who are unfamiliar with the German orthography the impression that the document is a forgery.

 Endorsements

 Page 1, in addition to the signature line, is the designated area for official endorsements (field 11, "Official observations").

 Languages

 The entire passport is written in the four official languages (German, French, Italian, and Romansch) as well as English, with the exception of page 40, containing use and care instructions only.
 Page 2 contains translations into 13 languages.
 In Pass 10, 13 additional languages were added in consideration of the 10 countries added to the EU in 2004 as well as Norwegian and Icelandic to cover the languages of the EFTA states.
 Consequently, the Swiss passport has 26 languages, exceeding the EU's own passports with 23 languages.
 Inside the back cover, the phrase "This passport contains 40 numbered pages" is written in the 26 languages.
+In Pass 22, all of the additional languages were removed.